nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_delivery-issues.md

 ### Subscription Complaint History

-The **Complaints** table at the top of the page displays a history of subscription complaints.
+The **complaints** table at the top of the page displays a history of subscription complaints.
 The table displays the following categories: `Transaction ID`, `Incident date`, `Complaint description`, `Complaint option`, `Credit value`, and `Escalated`.
 Any new complaints will appear here.

-An escalation status of `yes` means a subscriber made multiple complaints in one week.
-The limit of complaints that triggers an escalation status of `yes` is configurable in the circulation system.
+An escalation status of `yes` occurs when a certain number of complaints are created within a certain amount of days.
+Both the number of complaints and the number of days is client configurable.

 ## Add Delivery Messages and Instructions